lcx366/STARMATCH/README.md

 If star map matching fails, consider the following:

 1. **Image Coordinates**: Ensure that the origin of the image coordinates is correctly set.
 The origin may differ (e.g., upper-left corner vs. lower-left corner).
 Adjust the pixel coordinates of the sources accordingly.
+Also, check whether the order of coordinate points is sorted by brightness, typically from brightest to faintest.

 2. **Field of View**: Select an appropriate star catalog based on the field of view: